alxyee/BLESensors/README.md

 # BLESensors
 iOS app (Swift) that collects data from bluetooth modules (Red Bear Labs) and displays data in real-time as a line chart.
+There is also a email button to send the data as a timestamped .csv file through email.

 #Dependencies
 Software: